London and Home Counties Joint Electricity Authority: Operations

 The London JEA intended to build a large power station at Chiswick, however the Central Electricity Board rejected the scheme and instead proposed the expansion of Fulham power station which was nearer to the centre of load.

 By 1932 the London JEA had acquired the following undertakings: Callender's (Surbiton), Edmundson's (Dorking), Leatherhead and District, South Metropolitan Tramways, Twickenham and Teddington, and Urban (Weybridge).

 In 1937 the London JEA sold 395,195 MWh of electricity, revenue from these sales was £1,357,974.
 Costs were £1,149,252 making a surplus of £208,720.

 The London JEA was empowered to purchase the assets of any electricity company in its area in 1971.

+In the year ending 31 December 1947, the last full year of its operation, the London Joint Electricity Authority generated 0 MWh, purchased 989,914 MWh and sold 955,285 MWh with a value of £4,107,983 to 144,531 consumers.
+The gross operating surplus was £320,524.

 Abolition

 The London JEA was abolished in 1948 under the provisions of the Electricity Act 1947 which nationalised British electricity industry.
 The JEA’s assets were split between the South Eastern Electricity Board, the Eastern Electricity Board and the London Electricity Board.